 - Abstract—An abstract can be cited when it is the only source of information.

 Note: In-text reference citations shall be baseline in parentheses, not superscripts [e.g., (14,15), not 14,15].
-Personal Internet Web sites, Master of Science theses, personal communications, or other unpublished material are not acceptable as references.
+Personal Internet Web sites, Master of Science theses, personal communications, or other unpublished materials are not acceptable as references.
 All book references require page numbers.
 Journal abbreviations should follow the abbreviations of Index Medicus published by the Library of Congress.
-Use of et al.—If fewer than seven (7) authors are listed, all should be mentioned.
+Use of et al.—if fewer than seven (7) authors are listed, all should be mentioned.
 When seven or more authors are named, list only the first three.